polterguy/phosphorusfive/plugins/extras/p5.web/README.md

 This means you can omit the *[element]* arguments if you are creating the above HTML elements.

-### Creating "custom widgets"
+### Creating custom reusable widgets

-To create a custom widget, all you have to do, is to create an Active Event, containing, (but obviously not starting) with a ".".
+To create a custom widget, all you have to do, is to create an Active Event, containing a period (.).
-Then you make sure this Active Event returns exactly _one_ valid "widget" for a *[widgets]* argument to a container widget.
+Then you make sure this Active Event returns exactly _one_ valid widget for a *[widgets]* argument to a container widget.
 Now you can use your Active Event as a "widget type".

 ```